Stainless Steel Bending – The Ultimate Beginners Guide

 Applications Based on Grade

-If you are working on decorative, structural or non corrosive environments, you should pick 304.
-It is used widely for appliances, architectural trim, etc., and general purpose fabrication.
-But if your application is marine, chemical, or food processing, 316 is the best one to use.
-It provides excellent corrosion resistance (especially in the chloride rich or severe environments).
+In case you are on ornamental, structural or non corrosive settings, you ought to select 304.
+It is applied extensively in appliances, architectural trim, etc., and in general purpose fabrication.
+However, the most appropriate one to use in case of marine, chemical, or food processing is 316.
+It has high with regard to corrosion resistance (particularly in the chloride rich or severe environments).

 Cost vs Performance Trade-Off